Yuria-Shikibe/NewHorizonMod/README.md

 ![hyper-space-warper](assets/sprites/block/defence/hyper-space-warper.png)
 ![gravity-gully](assets/sprites/block/defence/gravity-gully.png)

-- **_Hyperspace Folding Gate:_** Transport a group of unit from on side to another.
+- **_Hyperspace Folding Gate:_** Transports a group of units from one side to another.

 ###### Use Steps:
 1. Click the Hyperspace Folding Gate.
-2. Click button `Select Destination` then click the screen, you will find a cross appears on the position you clicked.
-Tap the cross, then you can set the destination.
+2. Click the `Select Destination` button, then click the screen.
+A cross will appear on the position you clicked.
+Click the cross again to set the destination.
-3. Click button `Select Units` then click the screen, drag the mouse or click the other diagonal point to select all friendly units within a rectangle.
-Don't forget to click the confirm button below the select rect.
+3. Click the `Select Units` button, then click the screen.
+Drag the mouse or click the other diagonal point to select all friendly units within a rectangle.
+Click the button with the arrow icon below the select rectangle to confirm.
-4. Click button `Transport Units` .
+4. Click the `Transport Units` button.

-- Has reloaded time.
+- Has cooldown time.
 - Requires power and other items to function.
 - Available in the server.